-Full detailed guidance on the Compulsory Beef Labelling Scheme is available in the Scottish Government's beef labelling guidance.
+Full detailed guidance on the Compulsory Beef Labelling Scheme is available on the GOV.UK website.

 The GOV.UK website also has guidance on beef and veal labelling.

 Trading Standards

 For more information on the work of Trading Standards services - and the possible consequences of not abiding by the law - please see 'Trading Standards: powers, enforcement and penalties'.